lonkamikaze/bsda2/src/bsda_obj.md

 Then the whole endeavour came to rest as I was busy [building race cars][HSK], which mostly resulted in [C code][HSKSF].

-Finally, during the [31C3][] I rewrote pkg_libchk on a whim revived bsda:obj along with it.
+Finally, during the [31C3][] I rewrote pkg_libchk on a whim and revived bsda:obj along with it.

 [GPN8]: https://entropia.de/GPN8
 [2010EuroBSDCon]: http://2010.eurobsdcon.org/presentations-schedule/paper-detail-view/?tx_ptconfmgm_controller_detail_paper[uid]=17&tx_ptconfmgm_controller_detail_paper[pid]=299